petertwigg/petertwigg.github.io/index.md

 Introducing myself and sharing some of my personal journey on my meditation path.
 I hope you can find my channel useful in your own meditation practice.
 ##### Latest Videos - Refer to [Posts](/blog) for a complete list.

+{% include video.html id="ijO2d8ZyyBQ" title="How Do You Experience Your Life Force?" %}
+I show how you can feel your life force in 3 minutes.
+Simples!
+Tips, techniques & context to help improve your meditation.
+#meditation #mindfulness #etheric #lifeforce #energy @petertwiggmeditation

 {% include video.html id="cAoxAlQdXvc" title="What is Your Device in Meditation?" %}
 We ask the question 'What is Your Device in Meditation'?
 Your device in meditations an essential component for successful, satisfying and deep meditations.
 Watch here to find out how and why your device is so important!
 Tips, techniques & context to help improve your meditation.
 #meditation #mindfulness #connection #device @petertwiggmeditation

-{% include video.html id="t4Jg1-I383M" title="Meditation & Yoga" %}
-In this video we explore how yoga can potentiate your meditation practice.
-Tips, techniques & context to help improve your meditation.
-#meditation #mindfulness #yoga @petertwiggmeditation

 ##### Online Meditation Course